danielrigler/twins/README.md

 # Twins
-A randomized dual granular engine for Monome Norns.
+A randomized dual granular sample player for Monome Norns.
 Heavily influenced by @cfdrake's Twine and contains inspiration and code from @infinitedigits, @justmat, @artfwo, @nzimas.
 I would like to thank all norns community members for the lot of help I was getting on multiple channels.
 I'm completely new to programming and had a lot of fun hacking this together.
 I tried to create something which is highly playable and controllable without any external gadgets.

 ![Twins screenshot](https://i.postimg.cc/7PRW4FNm/d.png)